Ongezwa97/Coffee-Shop-Analysis/README.md

 **Insights**

 * The three stores are contributing almost equally to the business total revenue.
 This suggest business operations and customer engagement are consistent across locations.
-* Coffee is the top-se ling category across all locations and tea is the second most popular product in overal suggests a diverse customer base with non-coffee drinkers.
+* Coffee is the top-seling category across all locations by 38.63%, suggest it is a Core Business Drive.
-* Most transactions are small orders this can suggests high  number of customer prefer combo or multi-product purchases.
+* Tea is the second most popular product in overal, contributes 28.11% in total sales.
+* Peak hours are 7–10 a.m., for all stores and theres a steep drop in sales after 10 a.m.
+* Evening is the weakest period across a l locations (only 17.3% of daily sales)
+* Sales dropped 7% from January to February can be due to post-holiday slowdown.
+* March–June: There is a strong growth, peaking in May across all locations higly likely due to seasonal change(winter season)

 **Reccomendations**